 - Treaty of Maastricht (Photo: European Commission)

-The second passerelle makes it possible to move from unanimity voting to qualified majority voting in the Council for all policy areas except defence.
-Using these articles will require unanimity amongst the governments and national ratification according to Art.
-48.2 TEU.
-Prime Ministers avoid national ratification by using Art.
-48.7 - the simplified revision procedure.
+The second passerelle makes it possible to move from unanimity voting qualified majority in the Council for all policy areas except defence.
+Using these articles will require unanimity amongst the governments and national ratification according to Article 48.2 TEU.
+Prime Ministers avoid national ratification by using Article 48.7 - the simplified revision procedure.

 The passerelle word has also been used to describe

 - either moving a policy area from the intergovernmental third pillar to the supra-national first pillar in the Maastricht, Amsterdam and Nice Treaties, or

 - Changing a special legislative procedure into the ordinary legislative procedure, or

 - The extension of the article's scope of application.

 Using these articles require unanimity among all the governments, but not difficult treaty amendment and ratification procedures that would require the approval of national Parliaments and/or by a national referendum.

 Until now all passerelles have had a specific purpose.
 The Lisbon Treaty introduced general "passerelles".